Skip to content

 Enabling Observability

-Prometheus metrics are enabled by default in Docker Compose (IRONFLOW_METRICS_ENABLED defaults to true in docker-compose.yml).
+Prometheus metrics are enabled by default in Docker Compose (IRONFLOW_METRICS_ENABLED defaults to true in docker-compose.single-node.yml).
 When running outside Docker (e.g., make dev), metrics are off by default; set IRONFLOW_METRICS_ENABLED=true to enable.
 The /metrics endpoint is available when metrics are enabled, and Prometheus scrapes it automatically when the monitoring profile is active.

 To also enable distributed tracing, set the OTel endpoint in a .env file: